Smart Account Signers (Configuration)

 Using Spending Limits

-- Smart Account Signers: Keys authorized to use spending limits
+For daily operations:- Smart Account Signers: Keys authorized to use spending limits

 - Transaction Signers: Single authorized key executing within limits